Multi-Repo Analysis

 <Accordion title="Linked repositories not configured?">

-Check your `.coderabbit.yaml` or the **Settings** UI for a `linked_repositories` section.
-The feature requires explicit configuration — it is not enabled by default.
+Check your `.coderabbit.yaml` or the **Settings** UI for a `linked_repositories` section, or enable `knowledge_base.automatic_repository_linking` if automatic linking is available for your organization.
+Multi-repo analysis is not enabled by default.

 </Accordion>